James W. Carroll, Jr.

 In September 2005, Jim received the inaugural Jeffrey A. Ernico Award from the Pennsylvania Bar Association for support of legal services to the public.
 In 2006, he was selected by the Women in Law Division of the Allegheny County Bar Association to receive an Honorable Carol Los Mansmann Helping Hand Award, recognizing those who assist and mentor women attorneys.

-Jim is also a member of the Pennsylvania Bar Association (past member, House of Delegates) and American Bar Association, The Association of Trial Lawyers of America, the Academy of Trial Lawyers of Allegheny County; the American Civil Liberties Union (Legal Committee); and the National Employment Lawyers Association (NELA).
+Jim is also a member of the Pennsylvania Bar Association (past member, House of Delegates) and American Bar Association; the American Civil Liberties Union (Legal Committee); and the National Employment Lawyers Association (NELA).
 In 2013, he was elected Affiliate Chair of the Western Pennsylvania Employment Lawyers Association (WPELA), the local chapter of NELA, serving a two-year term.